 With lovely wine flights available at both lunch and dinner, offering you the chance to try a number of distinctive and delicious wines, and dishes that’ll blow your socks off (maybe even literally, they are that good), Carters is definitely THE place to go if you’re a true food enthusiast.

-Now offering Independent Birmingham Membership Card holders 10% off the bill (Tuesday – Thursday, lunch) with a complimentary glass of natural wine (per app/cardholder) – excluding the 4-course menu and special event menus, for more information, and to book, you can visit their website or follow them on Twitter
+Now offering Independent Birmingham Members: 10% off the bill (Tuesday – Thursday, dinner, and Friday lunch) with a complimentary glass of natural wine (per app/cardholder) – excluding the 4-course menu and special event menus